5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 > [!WARNING]
 > If there's a mismatch in size between the `Find` and `Replace` sequence, you will be greeted by a "Patch is borked!" message from OpenCore and the machine won't boot.
 So create an OC Snapshot with ProperTree to check the config after creating such a binary patch!

-## `Find` and `Replace` data lookup method using Hex
+## `Find` and `Replace` data lookup method utilizing Hex
 Let's assume you want one specific parameter to be changed but the renaming rule you create doesn't target the specific location alone.
 This method combines viewing the `DSDT` in a text-based IDE like maciASL by finding surrounding data pattern in `Hex` to target a specific location to limit the reach of a binary rename.

 This approach is a bit outdated since we now have modifiers like `base` to specify exact locations where to apply a patch.

-Anyway, this is how it works:
+**This is how it works**:

 - Find the device, method or paramater you want to change in a `DSDT` in maciASL.
 - View the `DSDT` as Hex code (Visual Studio Code has an extension for it) and find the corresponding section